Child brides and family planning: five things you need to know

 Did you know?
 Married adolescents have the lowest use of contraception and the highest levels of unmet need.

-Adolescent girls do not always realise they have a right to contraception, the right to choose if, when and how many children to have.
-This is particularly true for girls who are not in school and have virtually no access to sexual health and rights education.
+Married girls do not always realise they have a right to contraception, and the right to choose if, when and how many children to have.
+They are often isolated, hard to reach and unaware that such services are available.

 Did you know?
-Complications in pregnancy and childbirth are the leading cause of death in girls between the ages of 15 and 19 in developing countries.
+Complications in pregnancy and childbirth are the second leading cause of death in girls between the ages of 15 and 19 globally.

 Did you know?
 The younger the mother, the greater the risk for her child.

-In developing countries, babies born to mothers who are under the age of 20 are 50% more likely to be stillborn and to die in the first week and first month of life.
+In developing countries, babies born to mothers who are under the age of 20 are 50% more likely to be stillborn and to die in the first weeks of their life.

 Adolescent mothers are also more likely to have babies with low birth weight.